 We will ensure our policies and practices are in compliance with COVID related local, state, and federal guidelines.
-Our reopening plan is based on extensive research by carefully considering recommendations made by the following organizations or plans: CDC guidelines; American Academy of Pediatrics, Governor DeSantis’ Safe, Smart, Step-by-Step Plan for Florida’s Recovery; Florida Department of Education (FLDOE) Reopening Florida’s Schools and the CARES Act; Mayo Clinic; Florida Council of Independent Schools (FCIS); National Association of Independent Schools (NAIS) and Independent School Management (ISM).
+Our COVID-19 protocols are based on extensive research by carefully considering recommendations made by the following organizations or plans: CDC guidelines; American Academy of Pediatrics, Governor DeSantis’ Safe, Smart, Step-by-Step Plan for Florida’s Recovery; Florida Department of Education (FLDOE) Reopening Florida’s Schools and the CARES Act; Mayo Clinic; Florida Council of Independent Schools (FCIS); National Association of Independent Schools (NAIS) and Independent School Management (ISM).

 We are planning to begin the 2020-2021 school year on campus on Tuesday, August 11, guided by the following:

 - Having the flexibility to modify plans should local, state, or federal guidelines change.

 - Ensuring hygiene practices are in place as the most effective way to combat the spread of COVID.

 - Establishing daily health checks that ensure individuals with COVID symptoms are not on campus.

 - Establishing clear COVID related quarantine and testing protocols for the community.

 - Ensuring we put in place COVID protection practices and modifications to reduce potential exposure to COVID for our students, faculty, staff, and families.
 These practices and modifications (listed at the end of this document) will impact all aspects of school life and will evolve as needed to ensure we protect our community.